Yaziwel/Region-Attention-Transformer-for-Medical-Image-Restoration/README.md

   #<your_image>: Load the input image at "./example_img/input_img.png"
   ```

   !!!!!
-It is now recommended to deploy advanced models such as  [Efficient-SAM](https://github.com/yformer/EfficientSAM), and [RWKV-SAM](https://github.com/HarborYuan/ovsam), as they provide superior efficiency and effectiveness over the conventional SAM model.
+It is now recommended to employ advanced models such as  [Efficient-SAM](https://github.com/yformer/EfficientSAM), and [RWKV-SAM](https://github.com/HarborYuan/ovsam), as they provide superior efficiency and effectiveness over the conventional SAM model.

   Then, you need to post-process the masks to obtain an indexed mask, which can be then used for compact region partitioning during the downsampling process.